Charles-Augustin de Coulomb: Research

 Coulomb explained the laws of attraction and repulsion between electric charges and magnetic poles, although he did not find any relationship between the two phenomena.
 He thought that the attraction and repulsion were due to different kinds of fluids.

 Coulomb also made a significant contribution to the field of tribology.
-He completed the most comprehensive study of friction undertaken in the eighteenth century and was named as one of the 23 "Men of Tribology" by Duncan Dowson.
+The findings of Guillaume Amontons and Coulomb are well known as Amontons-Coulomb laws of friction.
+He completed the most comprehensive study of friction undertaken in the eighteenth century and was named by Duncan Dowson as one of the 23 "Men of Tribology".

+Contributions to earth pressure theory

+Coulomb made groundbreaking contributions to the understanding of earth pressure, which have become foundational in geotechnical engineering.
+In 1776, he presented Essai sur une application des règles de Maximis et Minimis à quelques Problèmes de Statique, relatifs à l’Architecture, to the Académie des Sciences.
+This work introduced what is now known as the wedge theory of earth pressure and established several key principles for analyzing the stability of soil masses, including: